toliaqat/xenon-wiki/Authorization-and-Authentication-Tutorial.md

 * If the credentials are correct, the user will receive an _auth token_
 * Future API calls should provide the auth token as a header named "x-xenon-auth-token"

-Alternatively, clients can use cookies: the auth token is embedded in the xenon-auth-cookie.
+Alternatively, clients can use cookies: the auth token is embedded in the `xenon-auth-cookie`.
 The auth token header is the preferred approach, but both are acceptable.

 Here is an example of getting the auth token.
 A post with curl looks like: